Corned Beef, Brisket lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Corned Beef, Brisket?

-The lysine-arginine ratio of Corned Beef, Brisket is 1.24.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Corned Beef, Brisket is 1.24, calculated from 1123.36mg lysine and 903.08mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick